Blizzard of 1977: Aftermath

-The total snowfall for Buffalo during the storm was only 12 in (Port Colborne in Ontario received 18.3 in.
+The total snowfall for Buffalo during the storm was only 12 in.
 The blizzard was made unique by the sustained winds, gusting up to 69 mph, which picked up the snowdrifts piled on the frozen Lake Erie and dumped that snow load in western New York and southern Ontario.
 The winds were accompanied by Arctic-cold temperatures, making it feel like -60 F outside Whiteout conditions had trapped people at work, in cars and in homes; some had to stay for a day, while others had to stay for the storm's duration.
-At the Buffalo zoo, 8 ft drifts allowed three reindeer to walk over their fence and wander about the city; also, over 20 animals died during the storm.
+At the Buffalo Zoo, 8 ft drifts allowed three reindeer to walk over their fence and wander about the city; also, over 20 animals died during the storm.

 There were 23 total storm-related deaths in western New York, with 11 in the City of Buffalo, plus seven more in the rest of Erie County, three in Wyoming County, and one each in both Niagara and Orleans counties.
 At least nine were found buried in cars, while others involved heart attacks while shoveling snow, and car accidents.
 The above-stated death tolls are listed in the USACE report on cleanup efforts in the storm, while a slightly different death toll is listed by the NWS on their Blizzard of 1977 webpage, which indicates 29 deaths resulted from the storm.
 The Buffalo Area Chamber of Commerce estimated a total economic loss for Erie and Niagara counties combined of US$221,490,000 for the 5.5-day period starting on January 28, with 175,000 people losing wages of US$36,250,000.
 An estimated $20 million or more was spent removing snow, with USACE alone spending over $6 million on contractors in western New York.
 Total damage reached $300 million.
 For 11 days, national media showed images of a city covered in snow up to roofs of houses.

 Equipment from Colorado, New York City and Toronto, among others, was used in the cleanup of snow.
 Abandoned vehicles were towed to designated parking areas, and the snow was hauled to dump areas where some remained until early May.
 Although March was 8 °F (4.5 °C) above normal, the snow melted gradually, so there were no significant flooding problems.